Browse our Products

 You need to act sooner than later, as the number of online students is exploding.
-Of all students in college, 29.3% take at least one online course.
 Meeting the needs of this population is critical for growth and retention rates, but it won’t be easy.
 Tight budgets and economic pressures make adapting a new approach difficult.
 Two expert instructors discuss the relationship between technology, student affairs and distance learners.
 You’ll see best practice models as well.

 The pace of change is brisk in higher education today.
 Institutions have to be increasingly nimble to succeed and thrive.
 Increase your ability to act with confidence as an agent of change.
 This online seminar covers examples of organizational failure and how the institutions recovered and moved forward, wiser and stronger.